businessandyandthefeerex/businessandyandthefeerex.github.io/README.md

     - maybe take out the grey stuff after search results and in the latest posts list
     - centre text where it should be centred
     - shorten acknoledgements in the footer
+    - is the text too small on mobile?
     - make the header in each review fit a phone screen, maybe take out some of the categories and abbrev them eg november > 11, either that or format it a bit better, so that it looks better on a phone screen
  - when everything is set up and all the old reviews have been added, turn on automation in pipedream again
  - categories table page for filtering by arbitrary category labels (low priority)